21 Dec 2018 Doing The Simplest Thing That Can Possibly Work (When You’re Not Sure What To Do Next)

 First, I start by asking them what the problem is.
 If they can’t articulate that, I usually tell them to go away and only come back when they can.
 If they can tell me, next I ask them to explain to me the different solutions they are considering.
 To be honest, at this point I usually only have a vague understanding of what they’re talking about.
 However, I nod and make encouraging noises.

 Next, when they finish explaining the different solutions to me, I’ll say this:

 “What’s the simplest thing that can possibly work?”

 They’ll think for a bit.
 There might be a bit of debate between them.
 Once again, I won’t really understand what they’re talking about.

 Eventually, they’ll reach a consensus and tell me which is the simplest option.
 This is my cue to say:

 “Well, that’s what I think you should do”

 They’ll nod vigorously.
 “You’re right Ben, that is definitely what we should do”, they’ll say.
-They walk away, pleased to have found a direction forward.
+They walk away, thanking me for helping them find a direction forward.
 I return to my work, still not really having much of a clue as to what they were talking about.

 The idea of Doing The Simplest Thing That Can Possibly Work (When You’re Not Sure What To Do Next) is the single-most important engineering guideline I have found in my career.

 Solving real problems

-Doing The Simplest Thing That Can Possibly Work means that you solve the real problem in front of you, not imagined problems.
+Doing the simplest thing that will work means that you solve the real problem in front of you, not imagined problems.
 It means that, given the option of choosing to do something now, “just in case”, or deferring that decision, you err towards the latter.